vanchh/genialis_project/README.md

 ## Installation

+*(Note: your system should have a Python version>=3.8 and should be added to system PATH.
+Alternatively, virtual environment can be used).*

 In root folder of this project run the bellow command, which will create a **progeny** package:

 ``` pip install -e . ```